themetacat/app_template_mud/README.md

 pnpm mud build
 ```

+#### Change your contracts:
+Change the address of chain-id in worlds.json

 #### Deploy/Update your App:
 ###### If the app contract is deployed for the first time:
 ```